ysobolev/loot/README.md

 License
 -------

-Mot of the data that comes with the project has been scraped from the [Pathfinder](http://www.d20pfsrd.com/) website.
+Most of the data that comes with the project has been scraped from the [Pathfinder](http://www.d20pfsrd.com/) website.
 It is provided under the Open Game License.
+The fork of the rubaxa:sortable library is under the MIT license (see package).
 The rest of the code is released to the public domain via the [Unlicense](http://unicense.org/).